Home

 Draft your Agreement

-We provide you with intake forms to complete; They are interactive and quite simple to use.
+We provide you with intake forms to complete; they are interactive and quite simple to use.
 If you have questions, you can call, text or email us.
 We will provide you with a dedicated mobile number.
-We will complete the Application for Consent Orders and the minute of Order in 24Hrs
+We will complete the Application for Consent Orders and the minute of Order in 24 hours, after which filing consent orders with the court is the next step.

 03